 Budget

-• YWCA Hotel Vancouver has it all: great location, clean and comfortable rooms, great service and great prices.
+YWCA Hotel Vancouver has it all: great location, clean and comfortable rooms, great service and great prices.
+The

 Backpackers

-• The SameSun is Vancouver's most popular backpacker hostel.
-Located right in the middle of hopping downtown, there's an on-site bar and room to lay out and relax among fellow laid-back travelers. ^ Back to top
+SameSun is Vancouver's most popular backpacker hostel.
+Located right in the middle of hopping downtown, there's an on-site bar and room to lay out and relax among fellow laid-back travelers.

 Things to do in Vancouver